Landixbtw/verify/README.md

 ### 📝 TODOs
-- Add error messages to:
-    > verify_remove: user does not exist
-    >
-- Get a new email adress for sending verification email.
-- Switch from .json file to actuall Database.
 - confirm gives console error when no input.
 - move every command to its own file.
 - maybe add logging for: